PauseAI

-PauseAI is a global political movement founded in the Netherlands with the stated aim of achieving global coordination to stop the development of artificial intelligence systems more powerful than GPT-4, at least until it is known how to build them safely, and keep them under democratic control.
+PauseAI is a global political movement founded in the Netherlands with the stated aim of achieving global coordination to stop the development of more powerful general artificial intelligence systems, at least until it is known how to build them safely, and keep them under democratic control.
 The movement was established in Utrecht in May 2023 by software entrepreneur Joep Meindertsma.

 Proposal

-PauseAI's stated goal is to "implement a pause on the training of AI systems more powerful than GPT-4".
+PauseAI's stated goal is to "implement a temporary pause on the training of the most powerful general AI systems".
 Their website lists some proposed steps to achieve this goal: